trevorpogue/sections/README.rst

     assert tasks['pay bill'].status == 'completed'
     assert tasks['clean'].status == 'started'

-When an attribute is not found in a Section node, both the plural and singular forms of the word are then checked to see if the node contains the attribute under those forms of the word.
-If they are still not found, the node will recursively repeat the same search on each of its children, concatenating the results into a list or dict.
+If you don't like this feature, simply turn it off as shown in the **Detail - Attribute access** section.

 --------------------------------------------------------------------
 Properties: Easily add on the fly
 --------------------------------------------------------------------

-Properties and methods are automatically added to a Section class instance when passed as keyword arguments:
+Properties and methods are automatically added to all nodes in a structure returned from a ``sections()`` call when passed as keyword arguments:

 .. code-block:: python